 While I’ve seen these elements work together for good avocado fruitset in my yard and elsewhere, below I note snippets of more robust evidence from others.
 Click the reference links for the full stories.

 High mean (average of daily high and nightly low): “Ordinarily, the higher the temperature mean, the more favorable the set prognosis.
 This explains why most of our set is usually toward the end of the blooming period.”
 Bob Bergh in 1967

 How high?
 “Daily means above 60° are necessary before much fruit will set; and means above 65° give the best fruit set.”
 Len Francis in 1974

 B types need it warmer than A types: Shepherd (B) needs five degrees F higher than Hass (A) for “potentially favourable fruit-set.”
 Birdie Carr of Australia in 2019

 What to do?
-We have no control the weather!
-True, but by growing the most suitable varieties for our location we can achieve results as if we have some control.
+We have no control over the weather! you say.
+True, but by growing the most suitable varieties for our location we can achieve results as if we had some control.
 For example, since B type avocado varieties require warmer weather than A types, if you live right on the beach where spring days don’t warm up or at the bottom of an inland valley where spring nights dip down low you can grow an A instead of a B to increase your pollination chances.

 Lots of bees

 Need for bees: “The evidence from our caging experiments indicates the following.
 Practically every avocado fruit set means that a honey bee transferred pollen to that flower, from some other flower.”
 Bob Bergh in 1967